cpascoli/token-auction/README.md

 IMPORTANT:
-- This version of `TokenAuction.sol` does not support the deposit of collateral (e.g. ETH or stable coins) at the time of a bid is submitted and the return of collateral to non winning bidders.
+- This version of `TokenAuction.sol` does not support the deposit of collateral (e.g. ETH or stable coins) at the time a bid is submitted, or the return of collateral to non winning bidders.

 ## Design decisions and other considerations:
 - The contract holds a dynamic array of all bids submitted by the users.
 This bids array is kept sorted in ascending price order to ease the process of filling the bids when the auction ends.
-- This strategy incentivises submitting bids at relatively higher prices because such bids cost less gas than bids submitted at relatively lower prices, given that they require less manipulation of the bids array to keep it sorted.
+This strategy incentivises submitting bids at relatively higher prices because such bids cost less gas than bids submitted at relatively lower prices, given that they require less manipulation of the bids array to keep it sorted.
 - The process to end the auction can be triggered only when the duration of the auction has elapsed.
 - When the auction is ended and winning bids are filled, the expected amount of tokens are transferred to the winning bidders.
 - To ensure that an arbitrary number of winning bids can be filled, it's possible to process the winning bids in chunks.
 This requires calling the `endAuction` function multiple times with the appropriate batch size argument.
-- Effort was focused on extensively testing and documenting the core contract functionality, rather than adding extra features.
+- Effort was focused on extensively testing and documenting the core functionality, rather than adding many extra features.

 ## Some goodies
 - Documentation is generated from NatSpec comments at compile time into the `docs` directory.
+- Gas tests exist to keep in check the gas requirements of the two more complex `bid` and `endAuction` functions.
 - A Gas report is automatically generated when running the tests and is available in the `gas-report.txt` file.

 ## Future Improvements:
-- Ensure users deposit collateral (e.g. ETH or stable coins) at the time they submit a bid.
+- Ensure users deposit collateral (e.g. ETH or stable coins) at the time they submit a bid, and allow to return the colalteral to non winning bidders.
 - Allow users to raise or cancel their bids before the auction ends.
 - Allow to end the auction early when all tokens are sold or a given amount (hardcap) has been raised.
-- If by the end of the auction a given amount (softcap) has not been raised all bids are voided and funds can be returned to the users.
+- If by the end of the auction a given amount (softcap) is not reached all bids are voided and funds can be returned to the bidders.

 ## Install Dependencies